frederic-perez/AmE-dictionary/data/idioms.md

 __be in the wrong__ To have done something incorrect or inappropriate.
 __be just the same (to someone)__ :two: To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
 __be keen about (someone or something)__
-__be kept in the dark (about something)__ :two: To be kept uninformed (about something); to be excluded from full knowledge or disclosure (of something). _I don’t fully trust John to keep our plan a secret, so I think it best that he be kept in the dark for now._
+__be kept in the dark (about something)__ :three: To be kept uninformed (about something); to be excluded from full knowledge or disclosure (of something). _I don’t fully trust John to keep our plan a secret, so I think it best that he be kept in the dark for now._
 __be kicked to the curb__ :dart: To be discarded, abandoned, or dismissed (as from employment) due to being unwanted, obsolete, or redundant.
 __be kicked upstairs__ :two: To be promoted to a higher role or position in a company that has little actual responsibility or authority. _John was kicked upstairs to an assistant manager position so he would stop griping about his pay._
 __be knocking on heaven’s door__ To be dying; to be approaching or very close to death (i.e., about to be admitted into the afterlife).